Xeyler/xeyler.github.io/_posts/2020-08-29-corne-build-log.md

 Innocent enough.

-After I got a $15 sheet of plexiglass, I took it to the shop, slapped it in the cutter, loaded up the vector file, and set the cutter to do it's thing.
+After I got a $15 sheet of plexiglass, I took it to the shop, slapped it in the cutter, loaded up the vector file, and set the cutter to do its thing.
 Shortly thereafter, the plexiglass burst into flames!
 Apparently, there are very important differences between acrylic and plexiglass.
 One such difference is that plexiglass is much more likely to burn.